 The Commissioners' perceived areas of opportunity align with HUD's 2017 jobs proximity data that confirms that housing with the closest proximity to jobs are in downtown Marysville, and in Yuba City to the west, and the northern reaches of the City have the longest commute times (Figure 5).
 However, while the greatest access to jobs and employment opportunities is in the downtown portion of the City, the segregation and integration assessment finds that this area is populated by the lowest-income households.
-The discrepancy between these findings suggests may suggest these trends:
+The entire City is considered disadvantaged economically because the median income is 80 percent or less than the statewide average (\$44,839 in Marysville; \$75,235 in California, 2015-2019 ACS).
+Nevertheless, incomes are slightly higher in the northeast part of the City.
+Concentrations of households with similar incomes indicates a stable history of a lack of varied housing stock.
+If options for housing at a diversity of prices points are available, it will encourage a more economically diverse community.
+The discrepancy between these findings suggests that, although there is a concentration of lower-income households that coincides geographically with concentrated job opportunity: